 Coming from the above, most sites ignore Yoshimitsu's ending as the reason Marshall Law obtained money without winning the tournament, and claims instead he got third place.
 Besides that never appearing in any profile, a Tekken 3 official guide states Yoshimitsu's ending as the actual source of Marshall's money.

 Nina and Anna blaming each other for their father's death.
-Anna's profile in T1 clearly states Anna hates Nina because their father prefered her, since she embraced the assassin career while Anna preferred a normal lifestyle, a decision her father never approved of.
+Anna's profile in T1 clearly states Anna hates Nina because their father preferred her, since she embraced the assassin career while Anna preferred a normal lifestyle, a decision her father never approved of.

 Wait.
 Don't their T2 bios state that their father died mysteriously and both blame the other for his death?
 Also, what about their T2 ending at his grave!?